Albocoder/CS319-Group22/README.md

 </ul>
 <hr />
 ### News
+9- Meeting on Sunday cancelled due to heavy workload on other subjects<br>
 8- Meeting on Thursday cancelled to give everyone time to work on their own.<br>
 7- New meeting announced!
 Check the wiki page.<br>
 6- Meetings updated at wiki!
 Next meeting time announced!
 Please be there at least 5 minutes earlier!<br>